 - Policy and Programme Management

-- Embedding business continuity
+- > Embedding business continuity

 - Analysis

-- Design
+- ➤ Design

 - > Implementation

 - Validation

-5.0 Responsibility for Business Continuity
+6.0 Responsibility for Business Continuity

 To be effective Business Continuity should be fully endorsed and actively promoted by senior management and there should be a clearly defined responsibility for coordination of Business Continuity.
-However it does not belong to one person, or role, and every service has a responsibility for ensuring that they are capable of responding to an interruption.
+However, it does not belong to one person, or role, and every service has a responsibility for ensuring that they can respond to an interruption.